The Cloud Institute Framework | Our Approach

 The Cloud Institute works with educators and their communities to prepare young people for the shift toward a sustainable future.

 Our EfS Framework illustrates our whole systems approach, which springs from the recognition that lasting transformation in education requires innovation at the curricular, institutional, and community levels.
+Here is a short presentation that describes in detail the Cloud Institute’s Framework for Education for Sustainability.
+Download Here

 No single element within our framework stands alone.
 Rather, all of the elements are interdependent and represent our learner-centered vision and our approach to educating for sustainability.